madhu135/MACaddress_api/README.md

 Prerequisites
 ==========================

-   Generate an API key to query the result from the website https://macaddress.io/ .
+   1.Generate an API key to query the result from the website https://macaddress.io/ .

-   List all the Macaddress for which you want to find company details  in a `macaddress.txt` file which will read as input from script.
+   2.List all the Macaddress for which you want to find company details  in a `macaddress.txt` file which will read as input from script.

 Workflow
 ======================